ScriptRaccoon/portfolio-website/src/data/posts/tailwind-disadvantages.md

 </div>
 ```

-Clearly, the HTML is bloated with lots of utility classes, which are necessary with Tailwind to achieve the desired styles.
-This has numerous disadvantages, in particular concerning maintainability and readability:
+Clearly, the HTML is **bloated** with lots of utility classes, which are necessary with Tailwind to achieve the desired styles.
+This has numerous disadvantages, in particular concerning **maintainability** and **readability**:

-First of all, the Tailwind classes for one element are gathered inside a long horizontal string, a "class soup".
+First of all, the Tailwind classes for one element are gathered inside a **long horizontal string**, a "class soup".
 This happens even though the snippet uses Prettier with a maximal print width of 80: Prettier cannot linebreak long string literals.
-This makes it hard to find which property or utility class you need to adjust.
+This makes it **hard to find** which property or utility class you need to adjust.
 Often you need to scroll.
 And even if you turn on word wrap in your editor, or take the manual work to indent the lines somehow, it takes time to find the relevant class.
 Adjusting a single property is much easier with regular CSS, since here every property has an individual line as a key-value pair.

 For example, in the following snippet from the code above, try to find and then change the background color of the label when the radio button is checked.
 How long does it take you?